robsdedude/flake8-picky-parentheses/README.md

 a = (("a", "b"))
 ```
 #### `PAR002`
-It means that you use parentheses for unpacking tuple
+It means that you use parentheses for an unpacking expression.
+For example:
 ```python
 # BAD
 (a,) = "b"